LET’S KEEP VERMONT GREEN

 History of SWAC

-The Rutland County Solid Waste District was initially composed of twenty-three municipalities from Rutland County.
+The Rutland County Solid Waste District (RCSWD) was initially composed of twenty-three municipalities from Rutland County.
 Although invited to join the District, the communities of Brandon, Pawlet, and Rutland Town did not vote to join the other towns in Rutland County in March, 1980.
 In November, 1989, nine member towns decided to leave the District.
 In November/December, 1989, and January 1990, the communities of Benson, Fair Haven, West Haven, Tinmouth, Middletown Springs, Mount Holly, Shrewsbury, Chittenden, and Sudbury voted to leave the District.
-In 1991, Pittsford and Clarendon also voted to leave the District, but have subsequently voted to rejoin it.
+In 1991, Pittsford and Clarendon also voted to leave the District but have subsequently voted to rejoin it.
 Brandon also voted to join the District in March 1992.

 In June of 1990, the Rutland Regional Planning Commission was notified that the Fair Haven Board of Selectmen had formed a Solid Waste Alternatives Committee.
 By July 12, 1990, the eleven towns that had voted to withdraw from the District formed a loose-knit coalition to work with the RRPC to resolve their solid waste management issues.